xiaoxiao-24/shopigy-daily/README.md

 This application will extract daily data from AWS S3 and load the result into a PostgreSQL instance.
 The [source code](https://github.com/xiaoxiao-24/shopigy-daily/blob/main/shopify_daily_postgres.py) is written in python.
 It will get the extraction date from an env viariable DATE_CONFIG and execute.

 Things need to be configured before:
+* Set AWS S3 bucket.

-* The date of extraction can be set via the env variable DATE_CONFIG.
+* The extraction date can be set via the env variable DATE_CONFIG.

 * Your PostgreSQL credential in config file: Credential.ini .